PierfrancescoSoffritti/android-youtube-player/README.md

   .controls(1)
   .build();
 ```

+All the possible parameters and values are listed [here](https://developers.google.com/youtube/player_parameters#Parameters).
+Not all of them are supported in this library because some don't make sense in this context.
+[Open an issue](https://github.com/PierfrancescoSoffritti/android-youtube-player/issues) if you need a parameter that is not currently supported.

+#### Supported options

+##### `controls`
+This option indicates whether the web-based UI of the IFrame player is used or not.

+If set to 0: web UI is not used.

+If set to 1: web UI is used.

+##### `rel`
+This option controls the related videos shown at the end of a video.

+If set to 0, related videos will come from the same channel as the video that was just played.

+If set to 1, related videos will come from multiple channels.

+##### `ivLoadPolicy`
+This option controls video annotations.

+If set to 1: causes video annotations to be shown by default.

+If set to 3 causes video annotations to not be shown by default.

 ### Full screen
 You can use the `YouTubePlayerView` to set the player full screen or not, using these methods